sc4ttys/getai/README.md

 	PORT = <your port>

-Make sure to have argparse, requests and colorama installed.
+Make sure to have argparse, requests and colorama installed.  <br />
 Optionally add it to your path so you can call it from anywhere.